hamza-al/discord-bot/README.md

-# IDEK
+# Sadness

-IDEK is a Minecraft simulation discord bot with an additional random command set completely unrelated to Minecraft.
+Sadness is a Minecraft simulation discord bot with an additional random command set completely unrelated to Minecraft.

 ## Requirements